xiel/use-location-state/README.md

 store and retrieve state into/from the browsers location state using modern hooks

-## Features
+## ✨ Features

 - makes it easy to provide a nice UX to your users, by restoring part of the app state after navigation actions
 - makes it easy to share application in current state
 - supported value types: `string | number | boolean | string[]`
 - handles stringification and parsing from query string of for supported value types
-- invalid entries from the query string are discarded and the component will receive the default value instead
+- invalid entries from the query string are discarded and the component will receive the defaultValue instead

 ## Installation